stefanrenne/SwiftErrorHandler/README.md

 }
 ```

-The only required attribute is a view to present alert on, by default all UIViewControllers conform to the ErrorHandlerView protocol.
+The only required attribute is a view to present alerts on, by default all UIViewControllers conform to the ErrorHandlerView protocol.
+But if in your implemented architecture a different class is resposible for presenting views it is very easy to conform to this protocol.

 ```swift
 extension UIViewController: ErrorHandlerView { }